TJWalbeek/WeatherStation/README.md

 # WeatherStation

 In this project I built an Arduino/Raspberry Pi-powered weather station that displays the collected data in a local browser.
 In this project, I used many tools for the first time, which was part of the goal.
 I wanted to learn a lot of new things while having fun.
 I ended up with a functional product and a lot of new knowledge, which I will present to you in this repo.
 Because my goal was to learn to use some of the tools I used here, this is most likely not the most efficient way to build what I built.
 If you are looking for an optimized (both performance and cost) weather station, this is not your best source.
-That said, I hope you enjoy my content and join me in learning to use some new things.
+That said, I hope you enjoy my content and join me in learning how to use some new things.

 Tools I used include:
 * Arduino / Teensy